When writing about literature, you follow the same basic conventions required of any expository essay. That is, you

 I think Poe's narrator is evil, rather than insane, try Poe's narrator is evil, rather than insane.
 (Note that this makes you sound more authoritative, as well.)
 And instead of saying If you look closely at Poe's narrator, you will see that he is evil, rather than insane, try A close reading reveals that Poe's narrator is evil, rather than insane.

-For information on using MLA format to cite and document correctly, see Chapter 3 in your text, The Writing Tutorial Services at Indiana University, or The Purdue University Online Writing Lab.
+For information on using MLA format to cite and document correctly, see The Purdue University Online Writing Lab.

-As long as you're registered at LA Harbor College, you have access to a number of databases through the Harbor College library.
+As long as you're registered at LA Harbor College, you have access to a books, magazines, and databases through the Harbor College library.
 Those databases have tons of articles on all subjects from many periodicals, including professional and scholarly journals.
-You can access the databases from the following link; from there, just follow the directions to log into the system:
+You can access all of these materials from the following link; from there, just follow the directions to log into the system:

 And if you need help getting started or with a rough draft, please feel free to see me in my office (my office location and hours are posted on the Schedule) or e-mail me at annw708@earthlink.net.